espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Eldritch Researcher Dedication.md

 * * *

-**Special** You can't select another dedication feat until you've gained two other feats from the [[PF2e Journals/Archetypes/Eldritch Researcher|Eldritch Researcher]] archetype.
+**Special** You can't select another dedication feat until you've gained two other feats from the [[Eldritch Researcher|Eldritch Researcher]] archetype.

 *Source: Pathfinder #164: Hands of the Devil*
 *OGL*